awsdocs/aws-direct-connect-user-guide/doc_source/accepthostedvirtualinterface.md

 1. In the navigation pane, choose **Virtual Interfaces**\.

-1. Select the virtual interface and choose **View details**\.
+1. Select the virtual interface and then choose **View details**\.

 1. Choose **Accept**\.

-1. \(Private virtual interface\) In the **Accept virtual interface** dialog box, select a virtual private gateway or Direct Connect gateway, and choose **Accept**\.
+1. \(Private virtual interface\) In the **Accept virtual interface** dialog box, select a virtual private gateway or Direct Connect gateway, and then choose **Accept**\.

-1. After you've accepted the hosted virtual interface, the owner of the AWS Direct Connect connection can download the router configuration file\.
+1. After you accept the hosted virtual interface, the owner of the AWS Direct Connect connection can download the router configuration file\.
 The **Download router configuration** option is not available for the account that accepts the hosted virtual interface\.

 **To accept a hosted private virtual interface using the command line or API**
 + [confirm\-private\-virtual\-interface](https://docs.aws.amazon.com/cli/latest/reference/directconnect/confirm-private-virtual-interface.html) \(AWS CLI\)